Winter Riding Guide

 What to Wear in the Cold

 The secret to staying warm while riding a bike is to stay dry.
 While this sounds like a relatively easy thing to do you can work up a sweat, particularly if you’re wearing lots of warm layers.
+Dress down a little bit when you first set off.
+Start off a little cool and warm up along the way.

 Layers are your friend, try a few combinations to see what works best for you.
 Avoid cotton as a base layer – cotton t-shirts and singlets hold moisture against your skin.
 Use merino or poly-based thermals that wick moisture away from the body and dry out quickly.